 Come December 5, Zimmerman must look to start hard and fast, terrorize Bonjasky with his punches and not allow him to find any rhythm.
 However Zimmerman's inability to knockout an opponent in the last 18 months does not augur well against Bonjasky who has the best defense in all of K-1.

-FAST FACT Golden Glory have stacked the numbers in the K-1 World Grand Prix.
+Golden Glory have stacked the numbers in the K-1 World Grand Prix.
 Errol Zimmerman is one of four Golden Glory fighters on the card.
 Miraculously all four fighters managed to avoid fighting one another in the quarter final stage!
 The other three Golden Glory fighters are Ruslan Karaev, Alistair Overeem and Semmy Schilt.